- How We Help

 - If a PRTF client tests positive while in our care, the child’s treatment team will quickly determine the safest way for the child to continue receiving mental health treatment as well as treatment for COVID-19.
-We will talk with the child’s family to develop a plan for a safe discharge from our PRTF so the child can return home to receive medical treatment for their COVID-19 diagnosis.
-Then once the child is able to leave quarantine per CDC and state health department guidelines, we will help the family arrange to have the child return back to KVC to continue their mental health treatment.
+We will talk with the child’s family to develop a plan for safe discharge from our PRTF so the child can return home to receive medical treatment for their COVID-19 diagnosis.
+Then once the child can leave quarantine per CDC and health department guidelines, we will help the family arrange to have the child return back to KVC to continue their mental health treatment.

 Admissions & Referrals